ckaustav473-dev/OutreachIQ/README.md

 License

-This project has been developed for academic and educational purposes as part of the MBA Summer Internship Project.
+This project has been developed for academic and educational purposes.